mozilla/data-docs/src/introduction.md

 ### [Historical Reference](historical/index.md)

 This section contains some documentation of things that used to be part of the Mozilla Data Platform, but are no longer.
-You can generally safely ignore this section, it is intended only to answer questions like "what happened to X?".
+You can generally ignore this section, it is intended only to answer questions like "what happened to X?".

 You can find the [fully-rendered documentation here](https://docs.telemetry.mozilla.org), rendered with [mdBook](https://github.com/rust-lang/mdBook), and hosted on Github pages.